Package version: TourviaApp 7.32.0 | July 2026

 Map layers

-Switch between two map styles using the basemap selector in the top-right corner of the map:
+Switch between map styles using the basemap selector in the top-right corner of the map:

 - Standard: clean street map, best for daily planning